adamzwakk/totk-aar/README.md

+This fork makes it a bit more cross-platform/developer friendly and be a bit more self-contained.
+You can run launcher.py straight from python after creating the pipenv environment.
+Boilerplate shell.nix included!

 # Any Aspect Ratio for Tears of the Kingdom!
 A utility that dynamically creates a mod with a custom aspect ratio with HUD fix, custom controller merge, blackscreenfix, dfps, and more!